krieven/W3View/api-doc.md

 *onUnmount()* - will be called before unmounting of component from DOM tree.
 Its chance to free all resources that were allocated with onMount handler.

-*onSetData(data: any, opts?: any)* - should make DOM update.
+*onSetData(data: any, opts?: any, i: any)* - should make DOM update.

-*onDestroy()* - time to free resources, allocated by component instance, including all callbacks, observers, listeners, intervals and timeouts, eah.
+*onDestroy()* - time to free resources, allocated by component instance, including all callbacks, observers, listeners, intervals and timeouts handlers, eah.

 ## BUILTIN components
 There is just one builtin component, called **ARRAY-ITERATOR**.